 - Community feedback during the development of this strategy indicated an appetite to know more about what the City of Yarra is doing towards caring for nature and its rationale for doing so.
-An example of where this has worked is Melbourne Water, which have shared that they now enjoy improved interaction with the community.
-They have an interactive map on their website showing 'local projects' and also encourage more interaction via Facebook and social media. - There are many options for enabling online community engagement, particularly using a map as the basis for this.
-A recent example was an online mapping tool used during the development of the Yarra Action Plan to gather community input on issues that mattered to people - This style of online mapping engagement tool could be one method for sharing information with the community regarding works of any kind that the City of Yarra is undertaking, and to receive information back from the community.
+Melbourne Water have shared that they now enjoy improved interaction with the community.
+They have an interactive map on their website showing 'local projects' and also encourage more interaction via Facebook and social media. - There are many options that exist for enabling online community engagement, particularly using a map as the basis for this.
+A recent example being during the development of the Yarra Action Plan, an online engagement mapping tool was utilised to gather input from the community on a number of issues that were of importance to them. - This style of online mapping engagement tool could be one method for sharing information with the community regarding works of any kind that the City of Yarra is undertaking, and to receive information back from the community.
 This could have wider applicability than only to share information on nature-related work or observations.

-Online mapping tool used in the 'Reimagine the Yarra' engagement process.
+Figure 33.
+[PLACEHOLDER IMAGE] Example: Online mapping tool used in the 'Reimagine the Yarra' engagement process.
 Source: https://the-hive.com.au/features/participation-apps/social-map.
+Seeking permission for use.